-Looking at the specific job positions we find that the highest GPG is, for example, in managing positions, i.e. in positions where women are represented least.
-In management positions there are only 31% of women, and GPG reaches 27%.
+Looking at the specific job positions we find that the highest GPG is, for example, in highest managing positions, i.e. in positions where women are represented least.
+In management positions there are only 18% of women, and GPG reaches 36%.
 GPG in management positions is also affected by the so-called glass ceiling phenomenon, i.e. an invisible system of obstacles that prevents women from accessing higher positions.

-GPG is lowest among people with basic education (17%).
-The highest GPG (29%) is among people with a university degree, where the average difference is CZK 14,991 per month.
-This is despite the fact that in the economically active population (16–64 years) female university graduates (21%) predominate over male university graduates (19%).
+GPG is lowest among people with basic education (15%).
+The highest GPG (26%) is among people with a university degree.
+This is despite the fact that in the economically active population (16–64 years) female university graduates predominate over male university graduates

 ☑Types of employment